 I have been selected to attend the training but I may have to cancel.
 Can I send someone from my agency in my place?

 Yes.
 Anytime an attendee must cancel their attendance to a training event they can send another representative from their agency.
 The only requirement is an attendee must contact the Program Services Specialist with directions and information for and about the replacement.

 I have been selected to attend a training but must testify in court on Monday afternoon and must leave early.
 Will I still get credit?

-The Statewide Strangulation Training/ SST Program understands the civil commitments of its conference attendees.
+The Statewide Strangulation Training/ SST Program understands the civil commitments of its class attendees.
 The rules and conditions of the Statewide Strangulation Training/ SST Program to attend training is that an attendee cannot miss a portion of a training to receive credit.
 Therefore, if you must miss the training for any reason it would be in the best interest of the training that you vacate your seat to someone on the waiting list or someone in your agency.
 Vacating your seat to a training event will not exclude you from future trainings.